-Savory Maine of Damariscotta is beginning its December music series featuring local musicians.
-Every Thursday and Saturday, from 6 to 8 p.m., musicians from around the Midcoast will entertain and charm diners at Savory Maine.
+Savory Maine’s March music series will feature local musicians.
+Every Thursday and Saturday in Damariscotta, from 6 to 8 p.m., musicians from around the Midcoast will entertain and charm diners at Savory Maine.
 Come for a bowl of chowder, a burger, a beer, a cup of tea, dessert or a full meal.